Vyral/base-template/_posts/2020-04-16-what-questions-are-calgary-clients-asking-most-often.md

 <br>1\.
 Has anyone in their house travelled internationally within the past two weeks?

 2\.
-Have they have been in contact with anyone in the past two weeks who has tested positive for COVID-19?
+Have they been in contact with anyone in the past two weeks who has tested positive for COVID-19?

 * If yes, is that exposure due to employment relating to the health care profession?
 * Please provide any additional information regarding exposure.

 3\.
 Does anyone currently in the house have any symptoms of COVID-19?
-Including but not limited to a fever, dry cough, or flu like symptoms?&nbsp;
+Including but not limited to a fever, dry cough, or flu-like symptoms?&nbsp;

 4\.
 Have you or anyone in your house tested positive for COVID-19?